Services and public functions

 The Public Sector Equality Duty

 Under Part 11 of the EqA most public authorities that provide services or carry out public functions, such as NHS hospitals, government departments, local authorities, universities and the police have to comply with the public sector equality duty.
 A full list of the public authorities covered by the duty is in Schedule19 of the EqA.
-The public sector equality duty means they must try to eliminate discrimination, harassment and victimisation, to advance equality of opportunity for people with a protected characteristic (see Protected Characteristics above).
+The public sector equality duty means they must try to eliminate discrimination, harassment and victimisation, to advance equality of opportunity for people with a protected characteristic (see Protected Characteristics).
 So, this duty includes people who are disabled because of mental health conditions.
 Public authorities also have a duty to foster good relations between people who have a protected characteristic and people who do not.

 When public authorities provide services or carry out their functions they have to consider the need to promote equality of opportunity by considering the three aims of the Public Sector Equality Duty which are: